-SHORT-TERM RENTAL - An accessory use to an owner-occupied single-family residence containing, in addition to living accommodations for the owner and the owner's family, not more than three sleeping rooms, accommodating no more than three unrelated persons, for the purpose of providing to the general public, for compensation, lodging, with or without breakfast, for less than thirty consecutive days.
+SHORT-TERM RENTAL - An accessory use to an owner-occupied single-family residence containing, in addition to living accommodations for the owner and the owner's family, not more than three sleeping rooms, for the purpose of providing to the general public, for compensation, lodging, with or without breakfast, for less than thirty consecutive days.
 A short-term rental is not considered a home occupation.
 (See Article XX.)